mmadaio/temporal_association_rule_mining/README.md

 <h1>Data Preparation</h1>

 1. Create master file for events for each session to run TAR on
-a.
-Convert the timestamps to ss:ms (e.g. 101.5)
+	- Convert the timestamps to ss:ms (e.g. 101.5)
-b.
-Create columns for each annotation, for each person (SD_Tutor, SD_Tutee, MC_Tutor, MC_Tutee, etc)
+	- Create columns for each annotation, for each person (SD_Tutor, SD_Tutee, MC_Tutor, MC_Tutee, etc)
-c.
-Each row is the start of an event, as in annotated utterance, or nonverbal behavior
+	- Each row is the start of an event, as in annotated utterance, or nonverbal behavior
-d.
-1 for occurrence of annotation, 0 if not
+	- 1 for occurrence of annotation, 0 if not

 2. If applicable, select subset of columns to use (e.g. Tutoring-only or Social-only)